MOSEK/mosek.rust/doc/source/api.rst

 ``j``
     Index of the semidefinite variable.
 ``barxj``
-    Value of :math:`\bar{X}_j`.
+    Value of the j'th variable of barx.

 Obtains the primal solution for a semidefinite variable.
-Only the lower triangle part of :math:`\bar{x}_j` is returned because the matrix by construction is symmetric.
-The format is that the columns are stored sequentially in the natural order.

 .. index:: get_bound